postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 The _Scratch Pad_ is a space where you can work if you're not connected to Postman servers.
 When you aren't logged in or don't have a network connection, you can still access some Postman features offline, such as creating collections and requests, or sending requests.

 All your work in the Scratch Pad is stored locally and isn't synced online with Postman.
-After working in the Scratch Pad, you can later move your work into a workspace once you log in.
+After working in the Scratch Pad, you can later move your work into a workspace once you sign in.

 ## Entering the Scratch Pad

-If you log out or your connection to Postman breaks, you'll see a global banner at the top of the screen indicating that you're already in the Scratch Pad.
+If you sign out or your connection to Postman breaks, you'll see a global banner at the top of the screen indicating that you're already in the Scratch Pad.

 <img alt="Scratch Pad global banner" src="https://assets.postman.com/postman-docs/scratch-pad-notice.jpg" width="350px" />